6 KPI Performance Metrics to Help Manage Your Inside Sales Team

 It’s important to know how each salesperson is progressing along their sales cycle.
 If you’re not having much success on your first call attempt, chances are you'll probably have a low conversion rate by the time you get to close a sale.Here’s an example of a good sales pipeline progression:

 The second example highlights that the sales rep is failing to get past the gate keeper, and is struggling to schedule time with the decision maker.
 Monitoring the sales cycle progression will help you identify coaching and training opportunities for the salesperson to help improve efficiency of their outbound calls.
+For more information on qualifying sales leads and differentiating between cold and warm leads, check out our in-depth lead generation guide.

 3. Conversion Rate